Tips for Librarians

 - Create a display of archival materials of your town's (or the nearest city's) poetry history.

-- Set an annual goal for your poetry acquisitions -- two per book order? -- and then display your new purchases.
+- Set an annual goal for your poetry acquisitions and then display your new purchases.

 - Poetry books in the collection "sell" each other.
 The collection should include a mix of anthologies and volumes of poetry by a single author.

-- Journal publications, such as the Academy's American Poet that present the work of living writers are important to include in displays and acquisition priorities.
+- Journal publications—such as American Poets magazine—that present the work of living writers are important to include in displays and acquisition priorities.

 - Begin a poetry lovers' mailing list and faithfully notify subscribers about each event.
 Send information about events to other libraries and local newspapers.

-- Ask poets to help promote their events by reaching out to their friends, fans, and social media folllowers.
+- Ask poets to help promote their events by reaching out to their friends, fans, and social media followers.

 - Make a personal connection with local bookstores.
 They can help you arrange to get poets who are reading in their stores to do piggy-back visits to your site.